leopku/discourse-compose/README.md

 ## How to make build and run faster?

-This is may useful for some place like chinese user in.

 - Clone Discourse source code to local and update it frequently.
 - If you are in China, you can clone the source code from one of some mirrors like https://git.coding.net/leopku/discourse.git.
 - If your chose cloning inside container, you can set `DISCOURSE_GIT_REPO` env.